ibm-cloud-docs/Backup/configure-simple-file-backup.md

     6. Click the **Jobs** tab.
     7. From the Select Job Task menu, select **Create New Local System Job**.
     8. In the Create New Job window, enter a Job Name and a Job Description.
-    9. Select the files and folders you want to include in the backup.
+    9. Select the files and folders you want to include and exclude in the backup.
     10. Enter the encryption password into the Password and Confirm Password fields.
 You can also add a Password Hint.

         You need this password to restore files from the backup.
 Without the password, you can't restore an encrypted backup and there's no way to recover a lost password.